TechnicallyWeb3/wttp-core/LLM_CONTEXT.md

 ---

 *This LLM context provides complete integration guidance for WTTP Core v3.0.
-All code examples are production-ready and follow TypeScript best practices.*
+All code examples are production-ready and follow TypeScript best practices.
+Interface definitions match the actual Solidity contracts.*